Deep Learning for Time Series Anomaly Detection: A Survey: Time series Anomaly Detection Methods

+\mycomment{Traditional methods offer varied approaches to time series anomaly detection. \textit{Statistical-based} methods \citep{yamanishi2002unifying} aim to learn a statistical model of the normal behaviour of time series.
+In \textit{clustering-based} approaches \citep{moshtaghi2014evolving}, a normal profile of time series windows is learned, and the distance to the centroid of the normal clusters is considered as an anomaly score, or clusters with a small number of members are considered as anomaly clusters. \textit{Distances-based} approaches are extensively studied \citep{yeh2016matrix}, in which the distance of a window of time series to its nearest neighbours is considered as an anomaly score. \textit{Density-based} approaches \citep{ding2013anomaly} estimate the density of data points and time series windows with low density are detected as anomalies.}

-In data with complex structures, deep neural networks are powerful methods for modelling dependencies.
-A number of scholars have investigated its application to anomaly detection using a variety of deep learning architectures, as illustrated in Fig \ref{fig:dl}.
+In data with complex structures, deep neural networks are powerful for modelling temporal and spatial dependencies in time series.
+A number of scholars have explored their application to anomaly detection using various deep architectures, as illustrated in Fig \ref{fig:dl}.